tigerfarm/owlcc/README.md

 ## Updates to make

-- A standard page bottom.
+- Content for the standard page bottom.
+- Home page: Add Support and Training links.
+Or add an About page.
 - Desktop: Put status to offline when clicking "Return."
 - Desktop: Hangup caller when clicking Hangup.
 - Desktop: Set TTL for the token.
-- Home page: Add Support and Training links.
-Or add an About page.